My Companions in the Bleak House: Reception

 The New York Times review by Frances Padorr Brent somewhat criticised both the translation, which is British-inflected, and the writing, which at times "slackens, as if the task of including everything about Ruzyně exhausts the author".
 Still, at its best, Padorr Brent said, "it is a record of human kindness that for those of us who have lived our lives in freedom can only be compared to the care sometimes given to loved ones who are sick".

 A Los Angeles Times review of the book wrote that "the clarity, the imagination, the wit, the odd detail, the light-filled corners of Kantůrková's darkest observations are in the best Czech literary tradition" and that it "may indeed be the best novel of its genre since Solzhenitsyn's far bleaker One Day in the Life of Ivan Denisovich."

 Publishers Weekly called My Companions in the Bleak House a "stunning tour-de-force".

 It won the Tom Stoppard Prize in 1984 for the best work of Czechoslovak unofficial literature.

 Attention has been paid to the fact that the book focuses exclusively on the stories of women, and particularly women in prison.

 Adaptation

 My Companions in the Bleak House was made into a four-part miniseries for Czech Television in 1992, starring Ivana Chýlková.
 The four 70-minute episodes were written by Kantůrková with Václav Šašek.
-They were re-broadcast in 2001 and again in 2017, in commemoration of the fortieth anniversary of Charter 77.
+They were re-broadcast twice in 2001 and 2017, in commemoration of the 40th anniversary of Charter 77.